-MEDx hosts the Kaganov Research Initiative in Pulmonary Medicine and Engineering Seminar, which features experts in lung function and disease.
+MEDx hosts regular Kaganov Research Initiative in Pulmonary Medicine and Engineering Seminars, which feature experts in lung function and disease.

 March 26, 2019 | Wellington Cardoso, M.D., Ph.D., Ontogeny and regulation of the airway stem cell pool in the lung

 Cardoso is the Director of the Columbia Center for Human Development, as well a professor of both medicine and genetics.
 His research focuses on the mechanisms that regulate lung development and regeneration-repair of the lung.
 For nearly two decades his laboratory has been making relevant contributions to the field, providing insights into how developmental signals, such as retinoic acid, Fgf, Tgf beta and Notch control lung progenitor cell development, airway branching and epithelial differentiation.
 These studies have also contributed to the understanding of mechanisms controlling lung regeneration-repair and of the impact of prenatal fetal exposures in the adult lung function and susceptibility to disease.